matildepanarra/UniMate/README.md

 - *"I bought textbooks for €150"*

 **Method 3: Receipt Upload**
-1. Go to "Upload Receipt" page
+1. Go to "Expenses" page
-2. Take a photo or upload an image of your receipt
+2. Upload an image of your receipt
-3. Review the automatically extracted information
-4. Confirm or edit details as needed

-### Managing Budgets
+### Setting new Budgets

+1. Go to "Budget" page
+2. Select category and enter value
+3. Click "Add new budget"
+4. Track progress and receive AI-powered recommendations

+### Viewing Analytics

-1. Navigate to "Budget Management"
+Navigate to the "Analytics" page to see:
-2. Choose a template:
-   - **On-Campus Student**: Living in dorms with meal plan
-   - **Off-Campus Student**: Independent living expenses
-   - **International Student**: Additional costs like travel and insurance
-3. Customize category allocations based on your needs
-4. Save and monitor progress throughout the month
+- Spending breakdown by category
+- Spending trends over time
+- Total transactions
+- Top spending categories
+- Unusual transactions and patterns
+- Anomalies detection

 ### Using the AI Assistant